Canceled Flight Compensation

 3: You were informed about flight cancellation 14 days before date of departure

-Please note that you will not receive any compensation if your flight delays or gets canceled due to extraordinary circumstances (such as earthquake, volcanic eruption, strike).
+Please note that you will not receive any compensation for cancellation due to extraordinary circumstances (such as covid-19, an earthquake, volcanic eruption, or a strike).
+However, you might be entitled to compensation for technical defects or mechanical failure.

-Flight cancellations – Can I Get Refund or Replacement
+Flight Cancellations – Can I Get a Refund or Replacement

-- You may ask for the full refund of the flight ticket cost, (or)
+- You may ask for a full refund of the flight ticket cost, (or)

-- Replacement flight to the final destination on same day, (or)
+- Replacement flight to the final destination on the same day, (or)

-- Replacement flight to your final destination later as of your convenience.
+- Replacement flight to your final destination later at your convenience.

-Note: If you choose the 2nd option and it’s later than 2 hours then the airline should provide you following facilities:
+Note: If you choose the 2nd option and it’s later by 2 hours then the airline should provide you following facilities:

 - Foods & Beverages;